nrinaudo/kantan.csv/docs/src/main/tut/csv_sinks.md

 layout: default
 title:  "What can CSV data be written to?"
 section: tutorial
+sort: 16
 ---
-All the encoding tutorials, such as [this](13-serialising_collections.html) one, matter-of-factly call the [`asCsvWriter`] method of [`File`], when [`File`] does not in fact have such a method.
+All the encoding tutorials, such as [this](serialising_collections.html) one, matter-of-factly call the [`asCsvWriter`] method of [`File`], when [`File`] does not in fact have such a method.
 This works thanks to the [`CsvOutput`] type class.